Hearts (card game): Scoring

-Each heart captured in tricks incurs a penalty point, there being thirteen penalty points in toto.
-The winner is the player with the lowest score after an agreed number of deals.
-Alternatively, a target score may be agreed (such as 80 for four players) and when the first player reaches the target, the game ends.
-The player with the lowest score wins.
+Each heart captured in tricks incurs a penalty point, there being thirteen penalty points in total.
+The winner is the player with the lowest score either after an agreed number of deals, such as 8, or when one player reaches an agreed ending score, such as 100 points.

 If Hearts is played for stakes, the average score is worked out and those above it pay the difference into a pool, while those below it draw the difference.

+Shooting the moon

+With this rule variant (also known as "running") in effect, a player who captures every penalty card in the hand may either deduct this maximum score from their total, or add it to every other player's score.

 Variants

 Auction Hearts

 The variant of Auction Hearts appears for the first time in the 1897 edition of Foster's Complete Hoyle.
 It is a game for four players, although five or six may "form a table".
 Its novel feature is that, after the deal, players may bid in sequence to declare the penalty suit.
-Eldest hand begins the bidding by stating the number of chips he or she is willing to pay for the privilege of naming the suit; the succeeding players may pass or bid higher.
+The eldest hand begins the bidding by stating the number of chips they're willing to pay for the privilege of naming the suit.
+The succeeding players may pass or bid higher.
 The dealer goes last and there is only one round of bidding.
 The player who wins the auction pays the winning bid into the pool and leads to the first trick.